AustralianBioCommons/how-to-guides/genome_assembly/hifi_assembly.md

 1. Search for the ```Concatenate datasets tail-to-head``` tool in the Galaxy Australia browser interface (step 1 in **Fig 10**).
 2. Select the tool from the search results (step 2 in **Fig 10**).
      {% include image.html inline=true file="hifi_assembly/fig10.png" caption="Fig 10.
-Search for and open a tool using the Galaxy Australia interface."%}
+Search for and open a tool using the Galaxy Australia interface."  max-width="10em" %}

 3. In the tool menu, select the first FASTQ data set (step 3 in **Fig 11**).
 4. Insert additional FASTQ data sets by selecting the ```+ Insert Dataset``` button (step 4 in **Fig 11**).